 Applications under the Government’s coronavirus loan schemes will be extended until the end of November.

 Sustainable Innovation Fund – The Government has announced a £200m Sustainable Innovation Fund, funding up to £175,000 for companies who need urgent financial support to keep their cutting-edge projects and ideas alive.
 Find out more and apply for funding.

 Coronavirus Business Interruption Loan Scheme (CBILS) – this scheme provides loans of up to £5m, with no interest due for the first 12 months.
 It applies to SMEs with a turnover of no more than £45m a year.
 The Government has confirmed that all viable small businesses affected by COVID-19 will be eligible, not just those unable to secure regular commercial funding.
 They are also stopping lenders from requesting personal guarantees for loans under £250,000 and making operational changes to speed up lending approvals.
 For loans over £250,000, personal guarantees will be limited to 20% of any amount outstanding on the loan after any other recoveries from business assets.
 Lenders have been prohibited from asking business owners to use their home as a personal guarantee.
+Government also intends to give CBILS lenders the ability to extend the length of loans from a maximum of six years to ten years if it will help businesses to repay the loan.
 Find out more.

 Coronavirus Large Business Interruption Loan Scheme (CLBILS) – this provides a Government guarantee of 80% to enable banks to make loans of up to £25m to firms with an annual turnover of between £45m and £450m.
 For companies with a turnover of more than £250m can apply for a loan of up to £200m.
 Find out more.